Course Catalog

 5 units

 Focuses on psychological development in infancy.
 Presents research on perceptual, cognitive, and social-emotional development during the first two years of life.
-(Formerly course 101.)
-Prerequisite(s): courses 3 or 100, and 10.
-Enrollment restricted to psychology and cognitive science majors.
+Prerequisite(s): PSYC 10 and PSYC 100.
+Enrollment is restricted to psychology and cognitive science majors.

 PSYC 105